KSJaay/Lunalytics/README.md

 > [!CAUTION]
 >
-> This project is under active development, things may randomly break.
+> This project is under active development and still in beta, things may randomly break.
 But I'll do my best to fix them as soon as possible.

 #### Docker